 First-time, Non-degree Registrants

-- Turn in official transcripts (CWRU graduates and employees do not need to submit degree verification) to the School of Graduate Studies in Tomlinson Hall, Room 203.
+- Submit official transcripts to the School of Graduate Studies in Tomlinson Hall, Room 203.
+CWRU graduates and employees do not need to submit degree verification.

-- Submit, if international student, a Test of English as a Foreign Language(TOEFL) score report to institution code 1105.
-Required scores are 90 or higher for the online test and 577 or higher for the paper-based test.
-Or, the International English Language Testing System(IELTS) is also acceptable.
-The score must be 7.0 or higher.
-This test should be sent to the School of Graduate Studies.
+- If you are an international student, submit a Test of English as a Foreign Language(TOEFL) score report to institution code 1105.
+Required TOEFL scores are 90 or higher for the online test and 577 or higher for the paper-based test.
+Or, the International English Language Testing System(IELTS) is also acceptable; the score must be 7.0 or higher.
+IELTS official test reports should be sent to the School of Graduate Studies.

 Repeat, Non-degree Registrants